Approved | | Adventure, Mystery, Thriller

-A hapless New York advertising executive is mistaken for a government agent by a group of foreign spies, and is pursued across the country while he looks for a way to survive.
+A New York City advertising executive goes on the run after being mistaken for a government agent by a group of foreign spies.

 The Leo the Lion/MGM trademark preceding the credits is on a green field, to match the green field used in the credits proper.

 The print originally had an acknowledgement for the cooperation of the Department of the Interior and the National Park Service.
 But they requested it be removed after MGM violated the agreement that no violence would take place near the Mt.
 Rushmore monument.
 Some prints, however, were released with the acknowledgement still in.